trebisky/rp2040/systick/README.md

 with systick from core 1 rather than core 0.
 May as well wear some rubber off the tires on core 1.

+The name here is a bit misleading.
+I did indeed play with systick, but the main business was discovering that the CPU was running at 12 Mhz coming out of the bootrom (the raw crystal oscillator) and then figuring out how to get the PLL going to bump it up to 125 Mhz.

+Note that both cores are run from the same clock source.
+It is not possible to run them at different speeds.
+A separate PLL is provided for USB, which must be configured to run at 48 Mhz, I have not yet played with that.

-A side goal is to discover at what speed each core is running at.
+A main goal was to discover at what speed each core was running at.
-We thought we might do this as part of the cores demo, but we never did, and systick may well be a tool to check this out.
+We used systick (along with a stopwatch) to sort that out.
+Then we continued on from there and did the PLL setup work.

 We still don't zero the bss, nor do we handle initialized data properly.